-"Scars are a map of your heart's adventures."
+scars are a map of your heart's adventures - anne lamott

-Thank you for being a part of Levi's Zipper Club Crew:
+for being a part of levi's zipper club crew:

 Thank you for being here, for cheering him on, and for joining Levi’s Zipper Club Crew.
 Your kindness and support make this unforgettable chapter in his life even more special.